luoteng0125/learngit/readme.txt

 Creating a new branch is quick.
-Creating a new branch is quick.
-Creating a new branch is quick.
+Creating a new branch is quick AND simple